The TAC building and programme belong to YOU, so please make the most of them.

 - Deirdre MacKenna (Chair).

-If you would like to join as a volunteer, on one of the Working-Groups or as a Trustee, please just email us on events@theardchattancentre.org, thank you.
+If you would like to join as a volunteer, on one of the Working-Groups or as a Trustee, please just talk to any of the Trustees at the events or email us on events@theardchattancentre.org, thank you.

 OUR VISION